2010 Sharm El Sheikh shark attacks: Attacks

-In response, officials closed the beaches and suspended all diving and watersports activities.
-Specialists from the Egyptian environment ministry were called in to investigate the incidents and caught a 2.25 m-long oceanic whitetip shark weighing 150 kg that was claimed to be the one responsible for the attacks.
-The shark was "identified" by a local diver who claimed to have recognized the fish by its damaged fin.
+In response, officials closed the beaches and suspended all diving and water sports.
+Specialists from the Egyptian Ministry of Environment were called in to investigate the incidents and caught a 2.25 m-long oceanic whitetip shark weighing 150 kg that was claimed to be the one responsible for the attacks.
+The shark was identified by a local diver who claimed to have recognized it by its damaged fin.
 A mako shark that was 2.5 m long and weighed 250 kg was also caught.
 However, divers and conservationists said the captured sharks were not the same as the one that had been seen and photographed in the area shortly before the attacks.

-The attacks had a drastic effect on the local tourist industry.
-Mohamed Rashad, a bartender at the al-Bahr beach restaurant who was working at the time of the attack, said: "All the people ran away back to the hotel, no one wanted to stay on the beach.
+The attacks had a drastic effect on the local tourism industry.
+Bartender Mohamed Rashad was working at the al-Bahr beach restaurant during the attacks and said, "All the people ran away back to the hotel, no one wanted to stay on the beach.
 Now it's very quiet.
 People are scared to come to the beach.
 They are just coming to the bar to have a drink.
 They don't even want to stay on the sunbeds."

-The Egyptian authorities reopened the beaches on 4 December following the capture of the sharks.
-The following day, 5 December, 71-year-old German tourist Renata Seifert, who had visited the resort for 11 years, was killed by a Mako shark while swimming in Naama Bay near the Hyatt hotel.
-Jochen Van Lysebettens, of the Red Sea Diving College, saw the attack, and told Sky News: "Suddenly there was a scream of help and a lot of violence in the water.
+Egyptian authorities reopened the beaches on 4 December following the capture of the sharks.
+The following day, 71-year-old German woman Renata Seifert, who had visited the resort multiple times over the past 11 years, was killed by a mako shark while swimming in Naama Bay near the Hyatt hotel.
+Jochen Van Lysebettens of the Red Sea Diving College saw the attack and told Sky News, "Suddenly there was a scream of help and a lot of violence in the water.
 The lifeguard got her on the reef and he noticed she was severely wounded."
-According to local officials, her arm was severed in the attack and she died within minutes.
+According to local officials, she lost her arm in the attack and died within minutes.

-Following the attacks, watersports activities were again suspended, though it was expected that scuba diving—which is considered to be at far less risk from shark attacks—would soon be allowed to resume.
-The Egyptian authorities engaged international shark experts to assess the situation and propose a solution.
-The Egyptian ministry of tourism also announced the injured tourists would each be offered $50,000 in compensation, paid for by the local tourist industry.

-The attacks were widely described as "unprecedented" both in media reports and by Samuel H. Gruber, a marine biologist who studied sharks at the Bimini Biological Field Station in Miami, Florida.
+Following the attacks, water sports were again suspended, though it was expected that scuba diving—which is considered to be at far less risk from shark attacks—would soon be allowed to resume.
+Egyptian authorities enlisted international shark experts to assess the situation and propose a solution.
+The Egyptian Ministry of Tourism also announced that the injured tourists would each be offered $50,000 in compensation, paid for by the local tourist industry.
+The attacks were widely described as "unprecedented" by both the media and American marine biologist Samuel H. Gruber.